fcb1899v/railway_crossing/README.md

 - Firebase configuration files are excluded from version control
 - Ad unit IDs are stored in environment files
 - Keystore files are properly excluded
-- Proper audio stopping with stopAll functionality
+- Enhanced audio resource management with just_audio

 ## 📄 License